Esther Mahlangu: Career

-In 1991, she was commissioned by BMW to create an art car, joining earlier contributors such as Andy Warhol, David Hockney, and Frank Stella.
-Her design, painted on a BMW 525i, featured traditional Ndebele motifs and was the first BMW Art Car created by both a non-Western artist and a woman.
-The car was later exhibited at the National Museum of Women in the Arts in Washington, D.C., in 1994, and was also featured in the exhibition South Africa: The Art of a Nation at the British Museum in London from October 2016 to February 2017.
-In 2016, Mahlangu painted the interior of a BMW 7 Series sedan which was exhibited at the Frieze Art Fair in Regent's Park, London, as part of a collection co-curated between BMW and 34FineArt.
+In 1991, Mahlangu was commissioned by the car manufacturer BMW to create an art car, joining earlier contributors such as Andy Warhol, David Hockney, and Frank Stella.
+She was the first non-Western artist and the first woman to design a BMW Art Car.
+The collaboration, intended to mark the end of apartheid, came five years after BMW opened a plant in Rosslyn, South Africa, and one year after Nelson Mandela was released from prison.
+Her design, painted on a BMW 525i, featured traditional Ndebele motifs and was her first work created on a surface other than a wall.
+The car was later exhibited at the National Museum of Women in the Arts in Washington, D.C., in 1994, and was featured in the exhibition South Africa: The Art of a Nation at the British Museum in London from October 2016 to February 2017.

-In 1992, Mahlangu was commissioned to paint a five-story mural for the Johannesburg Civic Theatre.
-In 1994, she created a mural at the National Museum of Women in the Arts in Washington, D.C., to mark the opening of her retrospective solo exhibition at the museum.